AlambekG/AlambekG/README.md

 - 👋 Hi, I'm Alambek Gulamidinov
-- Software Engineer, a recent graduate of the Ulsan National Institute of Science and Technology 🇰🇷
+- Software Engineer, Computer Science graduate of the Ulsan National Institute of Science and Technology 🇰🇷
 - 🌱 I am eager to learn, get experience, and contribute to the development of the computer era in the future
 - 📫 If you are interested in me or have a job suggestion Feel free to email me at alan.gulamidinov@gmail.com